 In simple terms, Mode Switching between the NORMAL Mode and SLOW Mode is executed using the HLCLK bit and CKS2~CKS0 bits in the SMOD register while Mode Switching from the NORMAL/SLOW Modes to the SLEEP/IDLE Modes is executed via the HALT instruction.
-When a HALT instruction is executed, whether the device enters the IDLE Mode or the SLEEP Mode is determined by the condition of the IDLEN bit in the SMOD register and FSYSON in the WDTC register.
+When a HALT instruction is executed, whether the device enters the IDLE Mode or the SLEEP Mode is determined by the condition of the IDLEN bit in the SMOD register and FSYSON in the CTRL register.

-When the HLCLK bit switches to a low level, which implies that clock source is switched from the high speed clock source, $f{\rm H}/2 \sim f{\rm H}/64$ or $f{\rm L}$.
-If the clock is from the $f{\rm L}$, the high speed clock source will stop running to conserve power.
-When this happens it must be noted that the $f{\rm H}/16$ and $f{\rm H}/64$ internal clock sources will also stop running, which may affect the operation of other internal functions such as the TMs and the SIM.
+When the HLCLK bit switches to a low level, which implies that clock source is switched from the high speed clock source, f_H , to the clock source, $f_H/2 \sim f_H/64$ or f_L .
+If the clock is from the f_L , the high speed clock source will stop running to conserve power.
+When this happens it must be noted that the $f_H/16$ and $f_H/64$ internal clock sources will also stop running, which may affect the operation of other internal functions such as the TMs.
 The accompanying flowchart shows what happens when the device moves between the various operating modes.